sqlfluff/sqlfluff/docs/source/production.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When `sqlfluff lint` is run with the `--format github-annotation` option, it produces output compatible with this [action](https://github.com/yuzutech/annotations-action).
-You can set up an GitHub CI (continuous integration) workflow that annotates your SQL.
+You can use this to annotate the SQL in _`GitHub pull requests`.

 For more information and examples on using SQLFluff in GitHub Actions, see the [`sqlfluff-github-actions` repository](https://github.com/sqlfluff/sqlfluff-github-actions).